-Summary of St Jerome, Priest, Doctor of the Church.
-Born about 340 at Strido on the Adriatic coast; died in Bethlehem on this day in 420.
-Baptised in Rome while studying the classics, became a hermit in Syria for a time and was ordained a priest.
-Later retained as papal secretary by Saint Damasus (11 December).
-Began work on a new Latin translation of the Bible, known as the Vulgate.
+Summary: St Jerome, Priest, and Doctor of the Church.
+Born about 340 at Strido on the Adriatic coast; baptised in Rome while studying the classics, became a hermit in Syria for a time and was ordained a priest.
+He began work on a new Latin translation of the Bible.
 Finally settling in Bethlehem where he founded monasteries, he devoted himself to studying the Scriptures, writing, and teaching.
-Often irascible and intolerant, he is remembered for his asceticism and scholarship and, above all, for his incomparable service to the word of God.
+He is remembered for his asceticism and scholarship and his incomparable service to the word of God.

 Jerome was born at the Dalmatian town of Stridon, near modern Ljubljana, Slovenia.
 His education, begun at home, continued in Rome where he studied grammar, rhetoric and philosophy.
 He was baptised there in 366.
 While at Trier in Germany, he felt the attraction to be a monk and for some years was linked to an ascetic elite near his home.